 A perfect choice for vacuuming every room in your house, lightweight vacuums are known for being user-friendly and highly maneuverable.
 We've purchased and tested more than 50 vacuums at The Lab and at home to determine the effectiveness of each one.
-During testing, we time each product's unboxing and setup process, evaluate its cleaning ability on hardwood and carpeted surfaces, and rate how easy it is to steer it under and around objects.
+During testing, we timed each product's unboxing and setup process, evaluated its cleaning ability on hardwood and carpeted surfaces, and rated how easy it is to steer it under and around objects.

-Here are the best lightweight vacuums on the market, backed by our testing.
+Here are the best lightweight vacuums on the market, backed by our thorough testing both in The Lab and at home.

 Powerful suction on all surfaces

-The Shark Vertex DuoClean PowerFins Cordless Stick Vacuum is lightweight but definitely not light-duty.
+The Tineco Pure One S11 Tango is lightweight but definitely not light-duty.
 This stick vacuum cleaned up in our testing, literally.
-In terms of effectiveness, it earned a perfect 5-star rating for its performance on every type of flooring, including hardwood and carpets of all pile heights.
-According to our product tester, maneuvering this 9-pound vacuum takes hardly any effort, but that’s not because of any lack of suction power.
-In fact, our testing revealed that the suction is powerful enough to capture debris, including cereal, hair, and popcorn kernels in a single pass, saving you the time and effort of making repeated passes to fully clean the same stretch of flooring.
-Once full, the dust bin “comes off easily and dumps painlessly," noted by our tester.
+We were impressed by its effective suction power, streamlined design, and overall efficiency.
+Maneuvering this 6-pound vacuum takes hardly any effort, but that’s not because of any lack of suction power.
+In fact, our lab testing revealed that the suction is powerful enough to capture messes, including cereal, hair, and popcorn kernels in a single pass, saving you the time and effort of repeatedly cleaning the same stretch of flooring.

 Cleans large and small debris